helmuthdu/automate-frontend-workflow/README.md

 npm init
 ```

 After completed.
-Open the newest created `package.json` file and add the [workspaces](https://docs.npmjs.com/cli/using-npm/workspaces) config to it:
+Open the newest created `package.json` file and add the [workspaces](https://docs.npmjs.com/cli/using-npm/workspaces) config to set it as a mono-repo.

 ```json
 ...